The Program Theory

 1. The protocol \(\mathsf{QVR}\)

-The constant QVR_PROGRAM_PROTOCOL defined in quivers.dsl.program_theory is a panproto protocol: a pair of generalised algebraic theories \((\mathcal{T}_{\mathrm{schema}}, \mathcal{T}_{\mathrm{instance}})\) together with vertex- and edge-kind declarations.
-Its content is summarised below.
+The constant QVR_PROGRAM_PROTOCOL defined in quivers.dsl.program_theory is a panproto protocol: a pair of generalized algebraic theories \((\mathcal{T}_{\mathrm{schema}}, \mathcal{T}_{\mathrm{instance}})\) together with vertex- and edge-kind declarations.
+Its content is summarized below.

 1.1 Vertex kinds